petities/petitions.eu/INSTALL.md

 The steps below provide some first steps for using the code.

 * Make sure you have the  version of Ruby installed.
-You can find the used version in `.ruby-version`
+You can find the used version in `.ruby-version`.
 * Use `bundle install` to install all gems.
 * Create a `config/database.yml` file.
 When your database is MySQL, you can use the provided `config/database.yml.example` file.
 * Create a `config/secrets.yml` file.
 You can use the provided `config/secrets.yml.example`